m-tartari/material-ui-issue-38832/README.md

 # Mui Issue

-This is a simplified project for mui/material-ui/issues#.
+This is a simplified project for mui/material-ui#38832.

-Tooltip does not follow the target object when moves
+Tooltip does not update position after the target object moves

 ## Set-up